 9. Check the Stove and Oven

 Put this on your checklist in big red letters!
 Get in the habit of checking these things before you go anywhere, especially on a trip.

 One last thing: take one more walk around the house, apartment, or condo and turn out all the lights, unplug anything that doesn’t need to be plugged, and lock up.
 It’s time to go!

 What do you always need to do before you leave on a trip?
-Is there something else that should go on this list?
-Let me know in the comments section below!
+Comment and I may add it to the list!

 Want more?
 Check out my Travel Planning Page for all your trip planning needs!